Skip to main content

 New Zealand has deep and longstanding friendships with the United States and Canada, underpinned by a commitment to promote a free, democratic, secure and prosperous world – and these friendships are reflected in strong and thriving business partnerships.

-Driven by a storied history of quality and creativity, New Zealand has produced bold and innovative companies that have variously created shoes made from wool, carbon-composite rockets, wound care from honey, amphibious vehicles, surfboards forged with wool resin, and world-class innovations in software for special effects, 3D games, retail and broadcasting.
+Driven by a storied history of quality and creativity, New Zealand has produced bold and innovative companies that have variously created bandages made from merino wool, carbon-composite rockets, wound care from honey, world-class innovations in software for health care, special effects, 3D games, retail and broadcasting.

 New ideas, new materials, new passions – New Zealand companies are riding a tradition of curiosity and fearlessness to create clever new experiences, brands and partnerships with North American partners.